Charles Bradlaugh: Parliament

 After defeats in 1868 and 1874, Bradlaugh was elected Member of Parliament for Northampton in 1880.
-To take his seat and become an active Parliamentarian, he needed to signify his allegiance to the Crown and on 3 May Bradlaugh came to the Table of the House of Commons, bearing a letter to the Speaker "begging respectfully to claim to be allowed to affirm" instead of taking the religious Oath of Allegiance, citing the Evidence Amendment Acts of 1869 and 1870.
+To take his seat and become an active Parliamentarian, he needed to signify his allegiance to the Crown and on 3 May Bradlaugh came to the Table of the House of Commons, bearing a letter to the Speaker "begging respectfully" to replace the religious Oath of Allegiance with a mere "affirmation", citing the Evidence Amendment Acts of 1869 and 1870.
 Speaker Brand declared that he had "grave doubts" and asked the House for its judgment.
 Lord Frederick Cavendish, for the Government, moved that a Select Committee be set up to decide whether persons entitled to make a solemn affirmation in court were also allowed to affirm instead of taking the Parliamentary oath.